 - Pamper yourself.
 Give yourself a party/vacation or whatever you feel like when you achieve your savings/spending target.
 But please make sure to do this provisioning in your monthly budget.
 After all your efforts should be properly rewarded.

 - Penalise yourself if you stop your investments before target date or spend more than what you have budgeted for.
 Your penalty can be not having any dine out in that particular month.

 - Be accountable to someone.
 Both spouses can keep a check on each other on the spending habits.

 - Take help of financial planner where ever you require.
 They can be a good source of support.

 - If your credit cards are bothering you and coming in the way of being disciplined …get rid of them.

 - Take review of the situations after a set period.

 Unfortunately we did not learn in school on how to be in financial discipline, thus you yourself has to find it out.
 There are a number of obstacles that stand in your way when it comes to financial discipline.
 Over time we haven’t practiced the basics and unfortunately that has led many of us being in debt, unprepared for retirement, with little to no emergency fund.
 Many of us aren’t even aware of what our debt really costs us.
 We don’t really know what our debt looks like, or think about how it affects our future.
 (Also read Financial planning case Study)

 See, it’s all about giving a start.
-In the words of Robin sharma –New habits become old habits when you do them every day.
+In the words of Robin Sharma –New habits become old habits when you do them every day.
 So adopt one great new habit today.
 We only do challenging things if we can convince ourselves that the reward for doing these things is greater than the cost of doing them.
-I have read somewhere that psychologist say it takes 30 days to create a new habit.
+I have read somewhere that psychologists say it takes 30 days to create a new habit.
 Getting up at 5 a.m to jog daily may be hard at first, but after 30 days it will become a routine.
-The same thing goes with money.
+The same thing goes with the money.